 Inside Our Reports

-The Community Checkup is where you can find public results for measures of health care quality, patient experience and cost.
+The Community Checkup is where you can find public results for measures of health care quality, patient experience, and cost, produced by the Washington Health Alliance (Alliance).
 More than half of the measures are part of the Washington State Common Measure Set for Health Care Quality and Cost (Common Measure Set).
 The measures provide a common way of tracking important elements of health and health care performance and are intended to inform public and private health care purchasing of health insurance benefits.

 What is quality measurement in health care?